Letter from the Director

-Wadsworth students graduating from this program will be well-equipped to conduct laboratory analysis with cutting-edge tools and technology, investigate complex public health questions and respond to every day challenges in public health.
+Students graduating from this program will be proficient in conducting laboratory analysis with cutting-edge tools and technology, investigating complex public health questions and responding to everyday challenges in public health.

 Director of Scientific Education,

 Come join us for refreshments and learn about the educational and training opportunities for undergraduate and graduate students at the Wadsworth Center.

 To attend, please RSVP via email or call...read more